Dirtbagging and Climbing in Leonidio, Greece

 Fokiano Beach Leonidio Greece

-Go to the idyllic Fokiano Beach on the newly opened road to Kyparissi, some 34 kilometers from Leonidio.
+Go to the idyllic Fokiano Beach on the road to Kyparissi, some 34 kilometers from Leonidio.
 Chill at the beach and in the picturesque harbor in the sheltered cove.
 Have a filling meal at Costa Mare Tavern on the beach.

 Visit the surroundings